Sheet Pan Moist And Delicious Banana Bread

 You can keep the banana bread simple or jazz it up with chocolate chips or walnuts.

-Or you can make this for yourself and freeze the leftover.
+You can make this and freeze the leftover.
 They are great as a grab-and-go breakfast or quick dessert.

 Recipe below.
 Happy baking!